watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-note that the resulting new set's values are not stored in any meaningful area since sets are unordered containers
+note that the resulting new set's values are not stored in any meaningful order since sets are unordered containers